Aryan-Jain-1710/Project-7-GUI--Number-System-Converter/README.md

 ## Setup
-Make sure you have the latest version of python installed on your computer and you have installed the libraries mentioned above.
+Make sure you have the latest version of Python installed on your computer and you have installed the libraries mentioned above.
 You can install the libraries using the following commands in the terminal:
 ```
 pip install tkinter
 pip install ttkthemes